danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 ### Seventh Section: Uncertainty Estimation
 To estimate uncertainties in stellar kinematics, you can enable Monte Carlo simulations.
 This option is recommended if you do not fully trust the formal uncertainties computed by pPXF.
-Particularly useful for galaxies with very low velocity dispersion compared to the instrumental resolution.
+Particularly useful for galaxies with very low velocity dispersion compared to the instrumental resolution (velscale).
 This operation is very time consuming, so try to not insert too many simulations.

 ## Outputs ##